Giving the public what the public supposedly wants is like asking your kids what they want for dinner and they say, “Oh, we want fries.”

 We’re in the habit of associating value with scarcity, but the digital world unlinks them.
 You can be the sole owner of a Jackson Pollock or a Blue Mauritius but not of a piece of information — not for long, anyway.
 Nor is obscurity a virtue.
 A hidden parchment page enters the light when it molts into a digital simulacrum.
 It was never the parchment that mattered.

-Schroeder seems pretty crafty at knowing when, what, and how to ask.
+Schroeder seems pretty crafty at knowing when, what, and how to ask questions that get to interesting answers.

 I’ve never been taught how to ask questions, which makes me wonder if I’m getting the most out of the questions I do ask.

 If you think about it, asking better questions is really just a clever way to steal from the rich and give to the poor.
-In this case I’m stealing knowledge.
+In this case, I’m stealing knowledge from someone that has it (them) and giving it to someone that needs it (me).

 I have a lot of smart friends — by smart, I mean incredibly smart, not just plain smart — and I want to maximize the knowledge I gain from this privilege when we’re together